nstalexa/Ticket_Tracking_System/README.md

 Attributes:

 - `id`: unique identifier of the ticket
 - `title`: short descriptive title
 - `description`: detailed description of the issue or request
 - `reportedBy`: username of the user who reported the ticket
 - `type`: ticket type (`BUG`, `UI_FEEDBACK`, `FEATURE_REQUEST`)
 - `businessPriority`: business priority (`LOW`, `MEDIUM`, `HIGH`, `CRITICAL`)
 - `status`: current lifecycle status (`OPEN`, `IN_PROGRESS`, `RESOLVED`, `CLOSED`)
 - `expertiseArea`: technical area required to resolve the ticket
 - `milestone`: associated milestone
 - `developer`: currently assigned developer
 - `comments`: list of comments added to the ticket
 - `history`: list of actions performed on the ticket
 - `createdAt`, `assignedAt`, `solvedAt`: important timestamps
 - `observers`: list of observers

 Methods:

 - `assign`: assigns a developer, updates the status to `IN_PROGRESS`, sets timestamps, and records actions
 - `unassign`: removes the assigned developer and reverts the ticket to `OPEN`
 - `setStatus`: updates the ticket status, preventing changes once closed
 - `increasePriority`: gradually increases the business priority
 - `criticalPriority`: forces the priority to `CRITICAL` if the ticket is not closed
 - `addComment` / `removeComment`: manages ticket comments
 - `setMilestone`: associates the ticket with a milestone
 - `notifyObservers`: sends notifications to all registered observers
 - `getRequiredSeniorities`: returns the allowed developer seniority levels for assignment
 - `canAssign`: checks if a developer can be assigned based on expertise compatibility
 - `calculateCustomerImpact`: computes customer impact (abstract)
 - `getTicketRisk`: computes ticket risk (abstract)
 - `getEfficiency`: computes resolution efficiency (abstract)

-For this class I used a Builder design pattern.
+Tickets are constructed using the Builder pattern.
 ----------

 ### TicketBug